facelessuser/coloraide/docs/src/markdown/colors/cubehelix.md

 hue

 -   Named "hue" in the paper, this option actually controls how saturated the color of all hues are.
-If this parameter is zero, the color palette is purely grayscale.
-The "hue" parameter is applied to saturation component of both the start and end color after dividing it by 2.
+If this parameter is zero, the color scheme is purely grayscale.
+The "hue" parameter is applied to the saturation component of both the start and end color after dividing it by 2.

     $$
     saturation = hue / 2